keu/docs/astro/develop-project.md

 ---
 sidebar_label: 'Develop a Project'
-title: 'Develop Your Astronomer Project'
+title: 'Develop Your Astro project'
 id: develop-project
-description: Learn how to add Airflow dependencies and customize an Astronomer project to fit your use case.
+description: Learn how to add Airflow dependencies and customize an Astro project to fit your use case.
 ---

 import {siteVariables} from '@site/src/versions';

 ## Overview

-This document explains the various ways you can modify and build your Astronomer project to fit your team's use case.
+This document explains the various ways you can modify and build your Astro project to fit your team's use case.
 Specifically, this guide provides instructions on how to:

 - Build and run a project
 - Deploy changes to a project